SALMON-TDDFT/SALMON-DOCS/source/exercises.rst

 Exercise-5: Dielectric function of crystalline silicon
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this exercise, we learn the linear response calculation of the
-crystalline silicon of a diamond structure.
-Calculation is done in a
+In this exercise, we learn the linear response calculation of the crystalline silicon of a diamond structure.
-cubic unit cell that contains eight silicon atoms.
-Since the ground
-state calculation costs much less computational time than the time
-evolution calculation, both calculations are successively executed.
-After finishing the ground state calculation, an impulsive perturbation
+This exercise should be carried out after finishing the ground state calculation that was explained in :any:`Exercise-4 <exercise-4>`.
-is applied to all electrons in the unit cell along *z* direction.
-Since
+An impulsive perturbation is applied to all electrons in the unit cell along *z* direction.
-the dielectric function is isotropic in the diamond structure,
+Since the dielectric function is isotropic in the diamond structure,
-calculated dielectric function should not depend on the direction of the
+calculated dielectric function should not depend on the direction of the perturbation.
-perturbation.
-During the time evolution, electric current averaged over
-the unit cell volume is calculated.
-A time-frequency Fourier
+During the time evolution, electric current averaged over the unit cell volume is calculated.
-transformation of the electric current gives us a frequency-dependent
+A time-frequency Fourier transformation of the electric current gives us a frequency-dependent conductivity.
-conductivity.
-The dielectric function may be obtained from the
-conductivity using a standard relation.
+The dielectric function may be obtained from the conductivity using a standard relation.

 .. _input-files-3: